Confessional writing: Global influences and iterations

 Though originating in American literary circles, the confessional writing style has gained global use with the growth of Postcolonial theory and globalisation at the end of the 20th century, especially throughout Eurasia and the Middle East, with focuses on personal intersectionality.
 Key ideas which global confessional writing explores include globalisation, cultural conflict, and the diasporic experience.

-The Cry of Winnie Mandela, a novel by Njabulo Ndebele, incorporates stylistic features of the confessional writing genre, including first-person narration and the divulging of personal histories, to critique the Apartheid regime, and to represent the experiences of ‘repression suffered by civilians and concealed by colonial occupying forces.
+The Cry of Winnie Mandela, a novel by Njabulo Ndebele, incorporates stylistic features of the confessional writing genre, including first-person narration and the divulging of personal histories, to critique the Apartheid regime, and to represent the experiences of 'repression suffered by civilians and concealed by colonial occupying forces.

 Sticky Rice Homoeroticism and Queer Politics by Shinsuke Eguchi blends academic and confessional writing to autoethnographically critique and decolonise perceptions of homosexuality and internalised racism, combining academic elements of theory and criticism with literary and memoir-like representations of personal experience.

-Souvankham Thammavongsa’s poetic anthology Small Arguments utilises features of confessional writing in a ‘subtle probing of the world’ to depict the refugee experience in Canada and concerns of self-determination.
+Souvankham Thammavongsa's poetic anthology Small Arguments uses features of confessional writing in a 'subtle probing of the world' to depict the refugee experience in Canada and concerns of self-determination.

 A Mountainous Journey by Fadwa Tuqan investigates the struggles of the Palestinian people, through a confessional, intimate perspective, to challenge the patriarchal and colonial hegemonies which problematise the endurance of her people, and the place of women in Islamic society.

-Beirut Blues by Hanan al-Shaykht explores war-torn Beirut during the Lebanese Civil War, from the perspective of the young female narrator in confessional modes, including epistolary narratives.
+Beirut Blues by Hanan al-Shaykh explores war-torn Beirut during the Lebanese Civil War, from the perspective of the young female narrator in confessional modes, including epistolary narratives.